This post was updated 2019-07-24

 Where to start?

-So you have just learned that you need to do an ISO 13849 functional safety analysis.
+You have just learned that you need to do an ISO 13849 functional safety analysis.
 You have the two parts of the standard, and you have skimmed them, but you are feeling a bit overwhelmed and unsure of where to start.
-By the end of this article, you should be feeling more confident about how to get this job done.
+By the end of this series, you should be feeling more confident about how to get this job done.

 Step 1 – Risk Assessment